 ColorZilla Browser Add-ons

-So, before you make that site live, check your colors to make sure they're not only easy on the eyes but easy on any tablet, laptop, monitor or screen.
+So, before you make that site live, check your color contrasts to make sure they're not only easy on the eyes but easy on any tablet, laptop, monitor or screen.